Boston Trust Act

 The Boston Trust Act is a city ordinance in Boston, adopted in 2014 and amended in 2019, which orders Boston Police Department not to detain immigrants for potential deportation unless a criminal arrest warrant had been issued for them.
 It has often been described as a "sanctuary city" ordinance.
+The ordinance prohibits the police from collaborating with the Removal Operations department of U.S. Immigration and Customs Enforcement (ICE) on civil immigration enforcement and removal; but still permits the police to fully collaborate with the Homeland Security Investigations department of ICE on criminal and public safety matters.

 The Second Trump Administration (which began in 2025) has taken direct issue with the Boston Trust Act.
 On September 4, 2025, a lawsuit claiming it was a violation of public law was filed United States Department of Justice under the direction of U.S. Attorney General Pam Bondi in the United States District Court for the District of Massachusetts.
-The suit is suing the City of Boston, Boston Mayor Michelle Wu, the Boston Police Department, and Boston Police Commissioner Michael Cox over the city and police department's continued adherence to the ordinace.
+Named as defendants in the suit filing are the City of Boston, Boston Mayor Michelle Wu, the Boston Police Department, and Boston Police Commissioner Michael Cox.

 Description of ordinance

 The Boston Trust Act is a municipal ordinance which orders Boston Police Department not to detain immigrants for potential deportation unless a criminal arrest warrant had been issued for them.
 This marked a shift away from the Secure Communities program the city up until then been a party to since 2006, in which it had actively collaborate with federal immigration officials in detecting criminals illegally in the United States and deport them, and routinely share the department's arrest fingerprints database with immigration officials.
 Proponents of the Boston Trust Act argued that it would improve relations between immigrant communities and the local police, making immigrant communities more likely to report local crimes to police and to cooperate with police efforts.

+The ordinance prohibits the city's police from working with the Enforcement and Removal Operations department of U.S. Immigration and Customs Enforcement (ICE) on civil immigration enforcement efforts; but still permits the police to fully collaborate with the Homeland Security Investigations department of ICE on enforcement efforts related to criminal and public safety issues such as human trafficking, drug trafficking, and weapons trafficking.

 The act was sponsored by City Councilor Josh Zakim.
 It was passed unanimously by the Boston City Council and signed into law by Mayor Marty Walsh in 2014.
 Among the councilors in the unanimous vote to adopt the ordinance was Michelle Wu, who was later elected mayor in 2021.

 During the first Trump administration, Mayor Walsh affirmed his support for the policy.
 The act was amended in 2019.
 In December 2024, the Boston City Council adopted a resolution to reaffirm its support for the ordinance.